artie2000/ScalingTrust/ScalingTrust/Noise/README.md

-# ScalingTrust — the Noise Protocol Framework in Lean 4
+# The Noise Protocol Framework in Lean 4

 A formalisation of [The Noise Protocol Framework](https://noiseprotocol.org/noise.html), Revision 34 (Trevor Perrin, 2018-07-11), together with the formal treatment given by